elastos/Elastos.DID.JS.SDK/README.md

 ### Publishing account (NPM)

-- Be a member ot organization: @elastosfoundation
+- Be a member of organization: @elastosfoundation

 ### Useful commands